 What cot bed mattress size can I get?

 Make sure to measure your cot or cot bed before committing to a purchase, as there can be some small variances between brands and manufacturers.
-It is very important that the mattress is a good fit for the cot you have.
+It's very important that the mattress you choose is a good fit for the cot bed you have.
 Any gaps larger than about a centimetre can lead to babies getting limbs or even their heads trapped!

 What type of cot bed mattresses can I buy?